retrohacker/mded/README.md

 ```

 This will install your local version as a command line util.
 Whenever you make changes to the codebase, re-run `npm link`.

+You will also probably want to open `package.json` and change `toolbar: false` to `toolbar: true`.
+It will allow you to view the inspector.